HCL-TECH-SOFTWARE/hclds-keycloak/docs/customization/custom-user-attributes.md

 ### Procedure -

-1. Copy the template themes/base/account/account.ftl to the account type of your custom theme.
+1. Copy the template `themes/base/account/account.ftl` to the account type of your custom theme.

 2. Open the copy in an editor.

     As an example to add a mobile number to the account page add the following snippet to the form:
-        ```markdown
+        ```html

         <div class="form-group">
         <div class="col-sm-2 col-md-2">